North Carolina Court Records

 How Long are Juvenile Records Kept in North Carolina?

-Although juvenile records are confidential and not available for public inspection or copying, North Carolina does not automatically expunge or seal juvenile records.
-In North Carolina, juvenile records are valid until the records are sealed or expunged.
-Record subjects must petition the court to seal or expunge the records.
+Although juvenile records are confidential and not available for public inspection or copying, North Carolina does not automatically expunge or seal them.
+In North Carolina, juvenile records are valid until they are sealed or expunged.
+Record subjects may need to petition the court to seal or expunge the records.